splunk/security_content/docs/README.md

-# Welcome to Splunk Security Research!
+# Splunk Security Content
 ![](static/logo.png)

-Thanks for stopping by the Splunk Security Research Team's resource portal!
-Here you'll find background and links to our security content and other related tools.
+Welcome to the Splunk Security Content

-Splunk security content is organized into "Analytic Stories," themed security guides that provide background on TTPs, mapped to the MITRE framework, the Lockheed Martin Kill Chain, and CIS controls.
-They include Splunk searches, machine-learning algorithms, and Splunk Phantom playbooks (where available)—all built to work together to detect, investigate, and respond to threats.
-The other apps were designed to help you derive more value from this content.
+This project gives you access to our repository of Analytic Stories that are security guides which provide background on TTPs, mapped to the MITRE framework, the Lockheed Martin Kill Chain, and CIS controls.
+They include Splunk searches, machine-learning algorithms, and Splunk Phantom playbooks (where available)—all designed to work together to detect, investigate, and respond to threats.

 ## View Our Content
 You can review our Analytic Stories by category [here](stories_categories.md), or in our [Splunk App](https://github.com/splunk/security-content/releases).